 New Mexico’s Legacy

 Our state is unique and exemplary in its cooperative partnering for completion and management of the Trail.
 Many miles of the Trail cross private lands, made available through the generosity of private owners and community interests.
-Our formal partnerships include New Mexico State Parks, New Mexico State Land Office, U.S. Forest Service, National Park Service, Pueblo of Acoma, and the Continental Divide Trail Alliance.
+Our formal partnerships include New Mexico State Parks, New Mexico State Land Office, U.S. Forest Service, the National Park Service, and the Pueblo of Acoma.
 We are also grateful for the partnership efforts of the Continental Divide Trail Society, Backcountry Horsemen, New Mexico Mountain Club, the Nacimiento Medical Foundation, and other independent advocates.

 To be a Volunteer on the Continental Divide National Scenic Trail

-Please contact the Continental Divide Trail Alliance or your local Bureau of Land Management Office.
+Please contact your local Bureau of Land Management Office.